darnrain/Lemon_Drop_Hi-Res/README.md

 Lemon Drop Hi-Res development status: Active.<br>
 latest release: v184.1<br>

-I recommend everyone use v184.1 or higher.
+In my professional opinion, I recommend everyone use v184.1 or higher.
 I do not know what the repercussions are if someone decides to run one of the past versions for an extended period of time.
 So if you decide to run a past version, for an extended period of time and your QuadDAC stops working, don't blame me.
 This is your first and final warning!<br>

 ### Introduction:
 First off I want to say, I try to keep my writing to rated PG. (pretty good) Also I do have a very good sense of humour.
 I never understood why some people are serious all the time, life's too short for that.<br>